Skip to content

 Once enabled, OneDrive backs up contacts automatically each time you open the app over Wi-Fi, with no manual trigger needed.
 According to Microsoft’s OneDrive backup documentation, the backup covers native device contacts and iCloud contacts alike, and files are accessible from any browser at onedrive.live.com.

 Keep OneDrive as a secondary backup.
-We’ve seen iCloud contacts fail to sync after major iOS updates, and having an OneDrive copy lets you restore in minutes without waiting for Apple Support.
+If iCloud contacts fail to sync after a major iOS update, having a OneDrive copy gives you another restore path without waiting for Apple Support.

 #Transferring Everything to a New iPhone at Once